sailfishos/docs.sailfishos.org/Support/Supported_Devices/README.md

 [^1]: **Required stock Android version** : The Android version of a phone (shown in the "About phone" menu) before flashing Sailfish OS to it.
 [^2]: **BSP**                            : BSP = Board Support Package, Android drivers prepared for certain Android version.
-[^3]: **AppSupport**                     : AppSupport is the sales name of the Android runtime environment of Sailfish OS.
+[^3]: **AppSupport**                     : The version of AppSupport.
+AppSupport is the sales name of the Android runtime environment of Sailfish OS.
 [^4]: **API Level**                      : The version of Android API implemented into AppSupport.

-UNSUPPORTED DEVICES

-The following devices are not supported any more after OS release 4.6:
+DEVICES WE HAVE CEASED TO SUPPORT

 | Device               | Model       | First Sailfish OS release           | Last Sailfish OS release                 |
 | -------------------- | ----------- | :---------------------------------: | :--------------------------------------: |